COVID-19 Response: Self-Quarantine

 What does quarantine look like?

-For the 14 days after your last contact with the person who has COVID-19:
+For 10-14 days after your last contact with the person who has COVID-19:

 - Stay home.
 This means do not go to school, work, public areas, or attend

 large gatherings, such as parties, weddings, meetings and sporting events.